Qualifications : LLB (First Class Hons), University of Waikato.

 - WEL Networks and negotiated key agreements on its joint venture with the Crown to build the communications fibre network in the Central North Island

-- Mark advises Ultrafast Fibre Limited on its contracting and project agreements.
+- Ultrafast Fibre Limited on its contracting and project agreements.

 - A number of significant participants in the Manuka honey market on mergers & acquisitions and equity investment.

 - Prolife Foods on a number of mergers & acquisitions transactions in the food & beverage sector and advised on key commercial contracts.

 - A joint venture on all aspects of the acquisition and financing of a forestry block for conversion to a large dairy farm.

 - NZX listed Allied Farmers Ltd on corporate restructuring and listed company matters.

 - Hamilton City Council on a number of divestments and investments of its assets, including its stake in the Novotel and Ibis Hotels.

 - Waikato Regional Council on the contracting and tendering for all of its bus contracts.

 - WEL Networks on the refinancing of its bank arrangements, and advises a number of corporate clients on their banking facilities, including receivables financing.

 - A significant international company on its construction and equipment projects in New Zealand.

-- Advised nine regional councils on a corporate IT joint venture.
+- Nine regional councils on a corporate IT joint venture.

 - Waikatolink, the commercialisation arm of the University of Waikato, and its portfolio companies on capital raising, restructuring, licensing and exits, and has advised AgResearch on its joint venture investments in the US.

 - Milfos International Limited, on its sale to GEA, the German conglomerate.

 - Numerous companies and industries in the United States on IPOS, follow-on and secondary offerings, and stock exchange compliance.